William Coors: Biography

-Born in Golden, Colorado on August 11, 1916, he was the son of Adolph Coors II and Alice Kistler May (1885–1970), and the brother of Adolph Coors III (1915–1960) and Joseph Coors Sr. (1917–2003).
+Born in Golden, Colorado, on August 11, 1916, he was the son of Adolph Coors II and Alice May Kistler (1885–1970), and the brother of Adolph Coors III (1915–1960) and Joseph Coors Sr. (1917–2003).
 Coors earned a bachelor's degree from Princeton University in 1938, and a master's degree in chemical engineering in 1939.

 Coors had three daughters with his first wife Geraldine, who suffered from alcoholism and died of illness.
 William remarried in the 1960s and he and his wife, Phyllis, had one son, Scott.
-Coors' oldest daughter Geraldine committed suicide August 5, 1983 at the age of 40 after suffering from depression.
+Coors' oldest daughter Geraldine committed suicide on August 5, 1983, at the age of 40 after suffering from depression.

 Coors climbed Mount Kilimanjaro in 1974 at age 58, as part of his pursuit of physical and spiritual health in the 1970s.
 The experience inspired him to establish the Coors Wellness Center for employees and retirees of Adolph Coors Co. in a former grocery store building just outside the brewery property in 1981.

-Coors received the Golden Plate Award of the American Academy of Achievement in 1981 and was the Host of the 1985 Achievement Summit in Denver.
+Coors received the Golden Plate Award of the American Academy of Achievement in 1981 and was the host of the 1985 Achievement Summit in Denver.

 Coors turned 100 in August 2016 and died on October 13, 2018, aged 102.

 Career

 William Coors entered the family business as a chemical engineer for Coors Brewing Company in 1939.

 Coors was respected in the industry for his ability in packaging, bottling, and engineering.
 He is credited with pioneering the recyclable two-piece aluminum can, which is now standard throughout the industry.
-In the 1950s, Coors requested $250,000 from his father, CEO Adolph Coors Jr., to build an experimental line of aluminum cans.
+In the 1950s, Coors requested $250,000 from his father, CEO Adolph Coors II, to build an experimental line of aluminum cans.
 By the early 1960s, can recycling was viable, and the company offered customers a one-cent deposit on returned cans.

 Coors was elected to the board of directors in 1973.
 When the non-brewing assets (e.g., Coors Ceramics Co.) of Adolph Coors Co. were spun off in 1992 as ACX Technologies Inc., he served as chairman of both companies.

 In 2003, at the age of 87, Coors retired from the boards of the Adolph Coors Company and the Coors Brewing Company, although he remained with the company as chief technical adviser.